austinsamsel/airheight/source/blog/2015-11-04-building-capote-part-4.html.markdown

 Our test should be passing.

 If you create a new post, there's still no way to calculate or record how many words are in the post.
-Its time to build in that feature now.
+It's time to build that feature.
 We're going to make use of [wordcount](https://www.npmjs.com/package/wordcount), an npm package.
-It basically does what you might think it does, it counts words.
+It does what you might think it does, it counts the words in a string.
 In order to use npm packages with Meteor, we'll need to add the meteorhacks:npm package.

 In the command line, run: